European Traveler

 For visitors over 18 to the cultural sights of Paris, the Paris Museum Pass can be excellent value for money.
 Of course, the more museums, monuments, and gallery the traveler visits (or can bear to visit) during the pass validity period, the better value the pass become.

-The Paris Museum Pass can be bought in advance.
+The Paris Museum Pass may be bought in advance.
 On the first day of use, enter in ink the date and full names.
+The validity is per calendar day.

 Top Advantages of Buying the Paris Museum Pass

-• Saving on admission fees – the more places the traveler visit, the better value the Paris Museum Pass becomes.
+• Saving on admission fees – the more places the traveler visit, the better value the pass becomes.

-• Bearers of the Paris Museum Pass can generally go straight to the museum entrance without having to pass by the ticket window.
+• Bearers may generally go straight to the museum entrance without having to pass by the ticket window.

 • The same museum may be visited more than once and on different days – no need to try and see the whole Louvre in a single morning.

-• The Paris Museum Pass alleviates the need to see the whole museum, even if only a small section or even a single piece is of real interest.
+• The pass alleviates the need to see the whole museum — it is not a financial burden to enter a museum just to see a small section or only single item that may be of real interest.

 • Similarly, there is no financial incentive to stay in a museum that disappoints or if the mood changes.

 The Paris Museum Pass is not great value for all.
-Children under 18 gets into most museums and cultural sights in Paris and France for free.
-Youths under 25 and students often get special discounts or free admission too.
+Children under 18 get into most museums and cultural sights in Paris and France for free.
+European Union residents under 25 and students often get special discounts or free admission too.

 All consecutive days are counted so avoid major holidays especially January 1, May 1, and Christmas (both December 24 and 25).